Pelochus/Pelochus/README.md

 - **[pelochus-homelab](https://github.com/Pelochus/pelochus-homelab):** Programming and scripting of my personal home server with Linux for easy and automated deployment
 - **[LUSA](https://github.com/Pelochus/LUSA):** Embedded system for my father's car.
 Designed a PCB and programmed an Arduino NANO for controlling an ultrasonic sensor and buzzer to alert drivers of collisions
 - **[RPi-Fan-Driver](https://github.com/Pelochus/RPi-Fan-Driver):** Fan driver for any Raspberry Pi.
 Controls fan speed depending on SoC's temperature

+Here you can find my Bachelor's thesis:
+- **[bt-crazyflies](https://github.com/Pelochus/bt-crazyflies):** Control and Coordination of Crazyflie Drones based on the Paparazzi UAV project.

 ## My stats
 <!-- Remove -sigma-five from this links to use the updated link version.
 Non sigma-five branch does not work currently -->